daniel-utilities/ros-noetic-scripts/README.md

-# template-vscode-project
+# ros-noetic-scripts
-Project template containing a basic VS Code setup
+Scripts for managing a ROS-1 Noetic install